-There’s also the prestige – or lack thereof – in some trainers’ minds.
+In some trainers’ minds, there’s also the prestige — or lack thereof.
 For them, the gold-standard races are those such as the Prix de l’Arc de Triomphe, among others in Europe and Dubai, for example.

-The Euros do, however, have come to dominate the BC’s turf races over the event’s 37-year history, and rightfully so.
+However, the Euros have come to dominate the BC’s turf races over the event’s 37-year history, and rightfully so.
 Dirt or synthetic tracks are simply not too common abroad for these horses that thrive on the grass.